-Use some of your home-grown veg in this delicious soup.
+Use some of your garden vegetables in this delicious soup.
 You can add spinach or kale to pack in even more nutrients, or you can use chives instead of the onion.
 Add pasta or rice if you want to bulk it out.
 This recipe makes approximately 6 servings.

 How to make it: